 Paycheck Protection Program

-The $349 billion Paycheck Protection Program provides forgivable loans for small businesses (less than 500 employees) to help with job retention and certain other expenses.
+The Paycheck Protection Program, which stopped accepting new loan applications August 8, 2020, provided forgivable loans for small businesses (less than 500 employees) to help with job retention and certain other expenses.

 Small businesses and eligible nonprofit organizations, veterans organizations, and tribal businesses, as well as individuals who are self-employed or independent contractors, are eligible if they meet program size standards.